kubernetes/enhancements/keps/sig-node/1797-configure-fqdn-as-hostname-for-pods/README.md

 -->

 This proposal gives users the ability to set a pod’s hostname to its Fully Qualified Domain Name (FQDN).
-A new PodSpec field `fqdnInHostname` will be introduced.
+A new PodSpec field `hostnameFQDN` will be introduced.
 When a user sets this field to true, its Linux kernel hostname field ([the nodename field of struct utsname](http://man7.org/linux/man-pages/man2/uname.2.html)) will be set to its fully qualified domain name (FQDN).
 Hence, both uname -n and hostname --fqdn will return the pod’s FQDN.
-The new PodSpec field `fqdnInHostname` will default to `false` to preserve current behavior, i.e., setting the hostname field of the kernel to the pod's shortname.
+The new PodSpec field `hostnameFQDN` will default to `false` to preserve current behavior, i.e., setting the hostname field of the kernel to the pod's shortname.

 Related Kubernetes issue [#1791](https://github.com/kubernetes/enhancements/issues/1797).